Humulin N Coupon & Prices

 What is Humulin N?

 Humulin N contains the prescription medicine insulin isophane.
-Humulin N is a man-made version of the hormone insulin that is produced normally in the body.
+Humulin N is a man-made version of the hormone insulin that is in the body.
 Insulin works by reducing glucose (sugar) in the blood.
-Insulin isophane is an intermediate-acting insulin that starts to work within 2 to 4 hours after injection, peaks in 4 to 12 hours, and keeps working for 12 to 18 hours.
+Insulin isophane is an intermediate-acting insulin that begins to work in 2 to 4 hours after injection, reaches a maximum level in your body in 4 to 12 hours, and keeps on working for up to 12 to 18 hours.

 Humulin N is used to improve blood sugar control in adults and children with diabetes mellitus.
 Diabetes mellitus is a condition where the body can not use glucose normally.
 Glucose is the main source of energy for cells in your body.